trentinrossi/trentinrossi/README.md

 <!-- Your title -->
-## Hi, I'm Rodrigo Rossi, a FullStack & Mobile Developer 🚀 from Brazil.
+## Hi, I'm Rodrigo Rossi, a Software Architect 🚀 from Brazil.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/